-- A facility that complies with the requirements of the Canada Labour Code - Storage for his / her personal effects - Parking, which the Corporation will make best efforts to provide but which may not always be available - Accommodation of individual travel needs.
-An employee requiring assistance with travel will be provided with transportation from the Broadcast Centre to the location and from the location back to the Broadcast Centre at the end of his / her shift.
+- A facility that complies with the requirements of the Canada Labour Code - Storage for their personal effects - Parking, which the Corporation will make best efforts to provide but which may not always be available

+Accommodation of individual travel needs.
+An employee requiring assistance with travel will be provided with transportation from the Broadcast Centre to the location and from the location back to the Broadcast Centre at the end of their shift.